 The flour paste seals the croze or the groove in which the barrel headrests.
 It doesn't matter where the barrels are manufactured, Hungary, France, or America.
-Using a flour paste seemed to be a standard practice in making these wine barrels.
-Adam recalls looking in barrels, some clean inside, and others with caked-on flour paste.
+Using a flour paste was standard practice in making these wine barrels.
+Adam recalls looking in barrels, some clean inside and others with caked-on flour paste.

 Every wine barrel used at Siduri Wines is washed thoroughly and sanitized before it is used to remove this flour paste.
-Some vintners are turning to use wax to seal the croze, a few others are now moving towards steel barrels.
+Some vintners are turning to using wax to seal the croze.
+A few others are now moving towards steel barrels.

 NOTE: Many wineries use aluminum barrels with oak chips for their winemaking process and this wine has no gluten."